Clara Beranger

 Clara Beranger (née Strouse; January 14, 1886 – September 10, 1956) was an American screenwriter of the silent film era and a member of the original faculty of the USC School of Cinematic Arts.

 Biography

 Beranger was born Clara Strouse in Baltimore, Maryland, to Benjamin and Fannie (Kahn) Strouse.
 Her family was of German Jewish descent.
 Benjamin and his brothers had emigrated and opened a dry-goods store in Indiana.

 After graduating from The Baltimore Women's College, now known as Goucher College, with a Bachelor of Arts degree in 1907, Clara moved to New York City and went into journalism, writing for various popular magazines and devoting time to study the stage.
-She married Albert Berwanger with whom she had a daughter, Frances Berwanger in 1909.
+On October 23, 1907, she married Albert Berwanger, with whom she had a daughter, Frances Berwanger in 1909.
 When she began to write, Clara would change her name to Beranger.

 Freelance

 Using the pseudonym of Charles S. Beranger, her first screen employment was as a freelancer, writing for the Edison, Vitagraph and Kalem companies, to whom she furnished many originals as well as continuities.
 Her success attracted some attention and she was appointed as a staff writer for the Fox Corporation.
 She wrote several scripts for the popular child star Baby Marie Osborne as well as a much-praised adaptation of A Tale of Two Cities.
 Beranger also wrote The Interloper for Kitty Gordon, The Bluffer for June Elvidge and The Mirror for Marjorie Rambeau, though many of these films are considered lost.
 With Forrest Halsey, Beranger wrote the stage play, His Chinese Wife, which received good reviews and became one of the successes of the 1919–1920 season.